 What is webPOISONCONTROL?

-webPOISONCONTROL® is an innovative, online triage tool and app that guides users faced with a poison emergency through a series of simple questions to determine the toxicity of an unintentionally swallowed substance, before symptoms develop.
-After providing the name of the substance, amount swallowed, age and weight, the user is given a case-specific recommendation.
+webPOISONCONTROL® is an innovative, online triage tool and app that guides users faced with a poison emergency through a series of simple questions to determine the toxicity.
+It helps you decide what to do when substances are swallowed, splashed in the eye or on the skin, inhaled, or injected.
+After providing the name of the substance, amount, age and weight, the user is given a case-specific recommendation.
 That recommendation could be that it's safe to stay home because toxicity is minimal, that Emergency Room (ER) evaluation is required, or that further guidance from Poison Control (a phone call to 1-800-222-1222) is needed.
 When it's safe to stay home, the user is also given information on specific symptoms that are likely to occur and not of concern, and symptoms that should trigger a call to Poison Control or an ER visit, should they develop.

 Who are we?

 webPOISONCONTROL is brought to you by a group of forward-thinking poison control centers.
 It's the first fully-automated virtual poison center.
 As an interactive tool, it guides you through a specific poison exposure situation just as poison control centers would do if you called.
 The logic, algorithms and recommendations that power the tool are written by board-certified toxicology experts, each with decades of experience in poison control.
 The project was conducted under the auspices of the National Capital Poison Center in Washington, DC.
 These are the ten accredited poison control centers that are participating in the webPOISONCONTROL project:

 - National Capital Poison Center - Washington, DC

 - New Mexico Poison and Drug Information Center - Albuquerque, NM

 - Minnesota Poison Control System - Minneapolis, MN

 - Nebraska Regional Poison Center - Omaha, NE

 - Cincinnati Drug and Poison Information Center - Cincinnati, OH